imdrasil/hermes.cr/README.md

 Please ask me before start any work on some feature.

-Also if you want to use it in your application - ping me please, my email you can find in my profile.
+Also if you want to use it in your application - ping me please, my email could be found in my profile.

 To run test use regular `crystal spec`.

 ## Contributors

 - [imdrasil](https://github.com/imdrasil) Roman Kalnytskyi - creator, maintainer
+s